-'''

-p4d -r /p4/master -P builder-1669 -jd myCheckpoint
+\$ p4d -r /p4/master -P builder-1669 -jd myCheckpoint

-'''
+The filters specified for builder-1669 are used in creating the checkpoint.
 You can then continue to update the replica using the p4 pull command.

-When you start the replica, your p4 pul1 metadata thread must specify the ServerID associated with the server spec that holds the filters:
+When you start the replica, your p4 pull metadata thread must specify the ServerID associated with the server spec that holds the filters:

-'''

-p4 configure set "relbuild#startup.1=pull -i 30 -P builder-1669"
+\$ p4 configure set "builder-1669#startup.1=pull -i 30 -P builder-1669"

-'''